Keith Buttle

 Keith Nicholson Buttle (23 November 1900 – 15 December 1973) was a New Zealand businessman and politician.
 He served as mayor of Auckland City from 1957 to 1959.

 Biography

 Born 23 November 1900 in Auckland, Buttle attended Auckland Grammar School.
-On 23 March 1927, he married Una Agnes Parkinson at the Pitt Street Methodist church in Auckland.
+On 23 March 1927, he married Una Agnes Parkinson at the Pitt Street Church in Auckland.
 He was a sharebroker and partner in an Auckland firm of sharebrokers.
-He served on the Auckland City Council for 18 years, the Auckland Harbour Board for five years and Auckland Harbour Bridge Authority for three years.
+He served on the Auckland City Council for 18 years, the Auckland Harbour Board for five years, and the Auckland Harbour Bridge Authority for three years.

-Buttle was elected mayor of Auckland City, replacing Tom Ashby in a by-election in November 1957 after Ashby died part-way through his term.
+Buttle was elected mayor of Auckland City, replacing Tom Ashby in a by-election in November 1957 after Ashby died partway through his term.
 In the 1961 New Year Honours, Buttle was appointed a Commander of the Order of the British Empire, in recognition of his service as Auckland mayor.

 Buttle died on 15 December 1973, and he was buried at Purewa Cemetery.